Win More Games by Using Proper Communication

 In a match between two equally skilled teams the team with better communication will always win

 This is a fact.
 Even if you are playing against a team that is slightly better mechanically you can squeeze out a win if your team communicates better.
 One quick sentence can mean the difference between a win and a loss.
 Imagine it’s your team’s final push for the point on Anubis.
-Your Mercy has her ult ready but just as the teamfight is starting a Reaper drops down on her.
-In situation A the Mercy player makes the call on his/her mic causing a friendly Zarya to shield her, thus ensuring Mercy survives.
-The fight continues, the enemy team pops their ults, Mercy resurrects and the fight and match is won after that.
+Your Zenyatta has his ult ready but just as the teamfight is starting a Reaper drops down on him.
+In situation A the Zenyatta player makes the call on his/her mic causing a friendly Zarya to shield him, thus ensuring Zenyatta survives.
+The fight continues, the enemy team pops Nanoblade, and Zenyatta can counter it by using his Transcendence, ensuring that his team stays alive and caps the point.

-In situation B the Mercy player stays off the mic.
-The team notices the danger too late, Mercy dies and cannot resurrect and the fight and match is lost.
+In situation B the Zen player stays off the mic.
+The team notices the danger too late, Zenyatta dies, the team gets wiped by Nanoblade, and match is lost.

 Now this is obviously just an example I came up with off the top of my head, but it should be obvious that communication is one of the major keys to victory in team based games.
 It’s of massive importance in games like Overwatch and CS:GO (and these are just two of the most popular examples) so it’s vital that you learn how to do it properly if you really want to improve.